-- (iii) the parties to any such transaction; and - (c) any fact or matter upon which any such suspicion or belief is based." - 279.
-In the context of these three laws a financial services business should note that the reference to an "officer" includes a police or customs officer, or an officer of the Commission see section 10.8. - 280.
-Where the MLRO considers that a disclosure should be made urgently (for example, where the customer's financial services product is already part of a current investigation), initial notification to the FIS may be made by telephone. - 281.
+- (a) any money or property; - (b) any transaction concerning such money or property; and - (c) the parties to any such transaction. - 284.
+Where the MLRO considers that a disclosure should be made urgently (for example, where the customer's financial services product is already part of a current investigation), initial notification to the FIS may be made by telephone. - 285.
 In addition to the requirements of Regulation 14 for the keeping of records of internal reports a financial services business must also maintain a register of all disclosures made to the FIS pursuant to this paragraph.
-Such register must contain details of: - the date of the disclosure; - the person who made the disclosure; - the person(s) to whom the disclosure was forwarded; and - a reference by which supporting evidence is identifiable. - 282.
-To aid communication with the FIS, it may be useful for a financial services business to cross reference their files with the reference number provided by the FIS. - 283.
+Such register must contain details of: - the date of the disclosure; - the person who made the disclosure; - the person(s) to whom the disclosure was forwarded; and - a reference by which supporting evidence is identifiable. - 286.
+To aid communication with the FIS, it may be useful for a financial services business to cross reference their files with the reference number provided by the FIS. - 287.
 The register of disclosures should be reviewed and updated periodically to reflect the current position of each disclosure and of the business relationship.
-The financial services business should at the time of the review consider whether further communication with the FIS is appropriate. - 284.
+The financial services business should at the time of the review consider whether further communication with the FIS is appropriate. - 288.
 A financial services business must consider whether the nature of the particular suspicion which has been triggered is such that all the assets of the business relationship are potentially suspect.
-Where it is not possible to separate the assets which are suspicious from the legitimate funds, it will be necessary to carefully consider all future transactions or activities, and the nature of the continuing relationship and to implement an appropriate risk based strategy. - 285.
+Where it is not possible to separate the assets which are suspicious from the legitimate funds, it will be necessary to carefully consider all future transactions or activities, and the nature of the continuing relationship and to implement an appropriate risk based strategy. - 289.
 It is for each financial services business (or group) to consider whether (in addition to any disclosure made in Guernsey) its vigilance policy should require the MLRO to report suspicions within the financial services business (or group), for example, to the compliance department at Head Office.
 A report to Head Office, the parent or group does not remove the requirement also to disclose suspicions to the FIS.